CoEDL/elpis/README.md

 This project is under construction and not yet ready for everyday use.
 Please contact us by email at `elpis.asr@gmail.com` to be informed when a stable version is ready.

 Elpis is a tool which allows language workers with minimal computational experience to build their own speech recognition models to automatically transcribe audio.
 Elpis provides a way to use multiple speech recognition systems for orthographic or phonemic transcription.
-The current systems included are Kaldi and ESPnet, with wav2vec2 support in progress.
+The current systems included are [Kaldi](https://kaldi-asr.org) and [Huggingface Transformers wav2vec2](https://huggingface.co/docs/transformers/model_doc/wav2vec2).

 <p align="center">
     <img src="docs/img/elpis-pipeline.svg" width="100%" style="margin: 40px 40px 60px 40px;" />